 The report said Armour yelled, "I had nothing to do with this" to the employee as Pence left the store.

 Products found in the shopping cart were a chainsaw, two vacuums cleaners, solar lights, dog food, a trail camera, Federal Premium brand firearm ammunition, a fish tank, BB guns and CO2 cartridges, the report said.

 Police said they stopped Armour and Pence on state Route 11.

-Pence was searched, and when police advised he would be jailed, he said he was having a panic attack, the report said.
-Police said they called for an ambulance, and EMTs determined Pence had high blood pressure.
+Pence was searched, and when police advised he would be incarcerated he said he was having a panic attack, the report said.
+Police said they ordered an ambulance, which determined Pence to have high blood pressure.

-Police found 19 carbon-dioxide cartridges in a container belonging to Pence, the report said.
-Police said people huff the contents of the cartridges to get high.
+Police found an additional 19 CO2 cartridges in a container belonging to Pence, the report said.
+Police said "addicts huff the contents of the cartridges to obtain a stage of intoxication."

 Both Armour and Pence were issued a criminal trespass, facing arrest for trespassing if they return to Walmart in Austintown.